eclipxe13/XLSXExporter/README.md

 - Add borders style
 - Depend on interfaces and not on classes
 - Write samples with PDO
-- Find a better way to manage SharedStrings without so many memory and fast
+- Find a better way to manage SharedStrings without so many memory and faster
 - Depend on a class to create the temporary files
 - Document all the classes